-Take a look at what bix box retail is doing to gain an understanding of what works in the industry today.
+Take a look at what retail is doing to gain an understanding of what works in the industry today.
 Once you know how to sell on Amazon, where shoppers are happy with their experience, you can apply the tactics to your own website.
-Happy users mean higher conversions, so here are 5 web psychology tricks that web designers should know about.
+(See also: Getting Started on Amazon, and How to Appeal Your Amazon Suspension) Happy users mean higher conversions, so here are 5 web psychology tricks that web designers should know about.

 Trick #1: Forget features, focus on the ‘benefits’

 Did you ever hear that old chestnut, “sell the sizzle, not the sausage”?
 That advice is as applicable for UI designers as it is for Don Draper types.
-Users and customers are essentially self-centered: evidence from the psychology of selling.
+Users and customers are essentially self-centered: as evidenced from the psychology of selling.